 Eugene J. Alpert Ph.D.

-Dr. Eugene Alpert was a visionary leader and dedicated advocate for student experiential learning.
+The late Dr. Eugene Alpert was a visionary leader and dedicated advocate for student experiential learning.
 He received his Ph.D. from Michigan State University and was on the faculty at Texas Christian University for 17 years and directed its Washington Internship Program and graduate programs.

 As Senior Vice President for The Washington Center for Internships and Academic Seminars for 20 years, Dr. Alpert oversaw The Washington Center’s academic programming, working with faculty, campus directors, and partners to expand its high-impact offerings.
 Over 2,500 students and faculty participated in the signature national party convention program he developed during his tenure.
 He was an early-adopter of online learning methods student access that included the provision of distance learning opportunities.